mapcraftlabs/mapcraft_docs/api_themes.md

 ### Common attributes (all scale types)
   - **scaleType**: string (required)

-    Determines how the data will be visualized.
+    Determines how the data will be visualized on the map.

     #### Options